PennyLaneAI/pennylane/doc/code/qml_hf.rst

     maximum force at step 10: 0.12028191190852155

 The components of the HF solver can also be differentiated individually.
-For instance, the overlap integral can be differentiated with respect to the basis set parameters as
+For instance, the overlap integral can be differentiated with respect to the basis set parameters as follows

 .. code-block:: python3